MonikaBarget/Revolts/README.md

 </figure>

-This repository contains metadata analyses and visualisations relating to different types of public conflict in the eighteenth-century British Empire.
+<p>This repository contains metadata analyses and visualisations relating to different types of public conflict in the eighteenth-century British Empire.</p>

 1) [Chronological table of events (classified)](https://monikabarget.github.io/Revolts/event-table.html)